skjolber/3d-bin-container-packing/README.md

 The complexity of this approach is [exponential], and thus there is a limit to the feasible number of boxes which can be packaged within a reasonable time.
 However, for real-life applications,  a healthy part of for example online shopping orders are within its grasp.

-The worst case complexity can be estimated using the `DefaultPermutationRotationIterator` before packaging is attempted.
+The worst case complexity can be estimated using the relevant iterators before packaging is attempted.

 The algorithm tries to skip combinations which will obviously not yield a (better) result: